JohnMica/grav-theme-bulma-portfolio/README.md

 Almost all have beenn done to be changed and updated from the Admin UI (tabs and options to select items)

 For any bugs / features dont hesitate to open an issue and suggest them

+## Usage

+Most components have been built using Blueprints and thus simplifying the end-user experience and magically appear in the front-end :)

+Carousels  => end user can select images, add text, buttons, etc ...

+Features  => end user can add as many as needed, select Font-Awesome icons, add text, links, etc ...

+Products / Portfolio items => end user ads images, descriptions, categories, etc ...

+Forms => most Bulma fields have been ported to the theme, but more are welcomed